margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * "Lo, How a Rose Ere Blooming"
 * Southern Gospel Norton Hall Band
 * "My Life Goes On In Endless Song Above Earth's Lamentations"
+* "'Tis a Gift to Be Simple'" --- **interested in writing and composing a rendition of this**

 * "One Voice" by The Wailin' Jennys + The Devil's Paintbrush Road by The Wailin' Jennys
 * Music by Ruth Moody
 * Music by The Riverside Group
 * "When You Say Nothing at All" --- **interested in this**

 * "I'm So Tired of Being Alone" --- **interested in this**
+* "What a Wonderful World" --- **interested in writing and composing a song called 'A New Day' inspired by this**

 * "Love Story" --- **interested in writing and composing a song on the Symmetry in relationships and lessons learned inspired by T. Swift**
-* "What a Wonderful World" --- **interested in writing and composing a song called 'A New Day' inspired by this**

 * "Jailhouse Rock" --- **interested in female version of this song**
 * "Folsom Prison Blues" --- **interested in female version of this song**
-* "Boy with a Coin" --- **interested in writing and composing a song on coins inspired by this** **interested in writing and composing a song on the blue and the brown, the roots of the ground, the water flowing through the earth inspired by this**
 * "The Highwaymen" --- **interested in writing and composing a song called 'A Highwaygirl' inspired by this tune, but different narrative**
-* "'Tis a Gift to Be Simple'" --- **interested in writing and composing a rendition of this**
 * [Scottish Traditional Music](https://www.youtube.com/watch?v=XPcnZLeextk&t=234s)

+* "Boy with a Coin" --- **interested in writing and composing a song on coins inspired by this** **interested in writing and composing a song on the blue and the brown, the roots of the ground, the water flowing through the earth inspired by this**

+* "Playing for Change"
+* "One Tribe"
+* "I Believe"

 <br>